marcshake/larablog/readme.md

 ## Closing words

 Consider this a work in progress.
 I do use this in a live environment, but that may change everytime.

-Thanks to [Jetbrains](https://www.jetbrains.com/?from=Larablog) for supporting me with PHP-Storm.
+## Planned

+I removed CKeditor and installed an inline-editor.
+This might also change, because I want to go to *markdown* in this projekt, I guess.